OpenVidu/openvidu.io-docs/docs/openvidu-pro/deploying-openvidu-pro.md

 ### Troubleshooting

-Sometimes things just doesn’t work as expected, but we’re here to help, to do that we’ll need some information about what was going on in the instance when the deployment exploded.
-Don't doubt to contact us [here](https://openvidu.discourse.group/c/openvidu-deployment){:target="_blank"}
+Sometimes things just doesn’t work as expected, but we’re here to help.
+To do that we’ll need some information about what was going on in the instance when the deployment exploded.
+Don't doubt to contact us in OpenVidu support forum, under section [Deploy OpenVidu for production](https://openvidu.discourse.group/c/openvidu-deployment){:target="_blank"}.
+But first we'll need you to gather some information about the failure.
+To do so and depending on what deployment procedure you followed:

 #### Troubleshooting in AWS and Cloudformation

-If you're deploying through CloudFormation you need to do this steps:
+If you're deploying through CloudFormation please do these steps:

-- **1**.
-Fill up the form and click next.
-In Configure stack options under Advanced Options and then in Stack creation options check Disabled under Rollback on failure.
-This will prevent the instance to be terminated in case of failure.
-Once you’ve configured this, you’ll be able to access the instance through ssh and recover some files.
+- **1)** Try to deploy again, but this time disable option `Rollback on failure` (Configure stack options 🡆 Advanced Options 🡆 Stack creation options).
+This will prevent the instance to be terminated in case of failure so we can gather logs.
+Once you re-deploy with this option, the stack will still fail but you’ll be able to access instances through SSH and recover some files.

 <div class="row">
     <div style="margin: 25px 15px 25px 15px">